 - 2. To begin recording the proxy file, click START. - 3.
-Click the BROWSE drop-down menu and select the browser to use.
+Click BROWSE.

-The tool launches the selected browser.
+The tool launches the TruClient with Firefox browser.

-4. In the browser, navigate to the portions of your site that you wish to view in the proxy file.
+- 4. In the browser, navigate to the portions of your site that you wish to view in the proxy file.

-Traffic coming through the proxy populates the grid in the Traffic Viewer.

-- 5. When you are finished, click STOP. - 6.
+Traffic coming through the proxy populates the grid in the Traffic Viewer. - 5.
+When you are finished, click STOP. - 6.
 Do one of the following: - To save the proxy file as a traffic file (.tsf), click SAVE. - To save the proxy file as a macro (.webmacro), click the SAVE drop-down menu and select as Macro.